Amy Irving BACP Accredited Counsellor for Children, Young People and Adults

 All schools and businesses looking to purchase therapeutic or training services are assessed on an individual basis.
 Please get in touch to discuss specific requirements.

 I am a registered and accredited member of the British Association for Counselling & Psychotherapy and work in accordance with their Ethical Framework for Good Practice.
 I ensure ongoing professional development by attending courses and workshops and receive regular and ongoing clinical supervision.

-I hold a current Enhanced Disclosure and Baring Service Certificate (DBS), formerly known as a CRB certificate, and private indemnity insurance.
+I hold a current Enhanced Disclosure and Baring Service Certificate (DBS) and private indemnity insurance, both of which are available on request.